isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 Prefer explicitly named conversions until a serious need is demonstrated.
-By "serious need" we mean a reason that is fundamental in the application domain (such as an integer to complex number conversion) and frequently needed.
+By “serious need” we mean a reason that is fundamental in the application domain (such as an integer to complex number conversion) and frequently needed.
 Do not introduce implicit conversions (through conversion operators or non-`explicit` constructors) just to gain a minor convenience.